 - Life experiences

-Neurological Factors: In some people the portion of their brain that handles anxiety (the amygdala and limbic regions) is hyperactive.
-Such people are also seen have a deficient production of chemical substances in the brain such as serotonin, dopamine, oxytocin, and glutamate.
+In some people the portion of their brain that handles anxiety (the amygdala and limbic regions) is hyperactive.
+Such people are also seen to have deficient production of chemical substances in the brain such as serotonin, dopamine, oxytocin, and glutamate.

 Some children have the tendency to overreact to things, suggesting hypersensitivity.
-Speed of reactivity is a factor which determines whether people react fast or slowly to things.
+Speed of reactivity is a factor that determines whether people react fast or slowly to things.
 Those who react fast often show signs of anxiety such as fast breathing and an increased heart rate.
-Children whose parents have anxiety disorder are more likely to have behavioral inhibition.
+Children whose parents have anxiety disorders are more likely to have behavioral inhibition.

 Some individuals develop anxiety disorders as a result of certain incidents which have traumatized them to a major degree.

-Abuse: All kinds of abuse (emotional, physical, or sexual) are major contributors to anxiety, and without proper counseling these may lead to long-term social anxiety disorders.
+All kinds of abuse (emotional, physical, or sexual) are major contributors to anxiety, and without proper counseling, these may lead to long-term social anxiety disorders.

-Other Traumas: A number of other anxiety-causing traumatic incidents include frequent habitat shifts or transfers during childhood years; domestic violence or divorce; previous experience with mental illness; experiencing biases and prejudices such as discrimination based on sex, caste, and religion; and addiction to or withdrawal from drugs.
+A number of other anxiety-causing traumatic incidents include frequent habitat shifts or transfers during childhood years; domestic violence or divorce; previous experience with mental illness; experiencing biases and prejudices such as discrimination based on sex, class, and religion; and addiction to or withdrawal from drugs.